arkatebi/OpenWorld-problem/README.md

 ###### File format of the first input file
 The first input file, sp_list.txt, is a TWO-column text file where each row corresponds to one species.
-The first column has the taxon ids and the second column has the organism names.
+The first column has the taxonomy ids and the second column has the organism names.
+Blank lines are allowed.

 ###### File format of the second input file
 The second input file, sprot_files.txt, is a ONE-column text file where each line corresponds to a UniprotKB/SwissProt filename at a timepoint.
-The filenames should be listed according to the series of time points.
+The filenames should be listed according to the desired series of valid time points.
 Blank lines are allowed.
 However, the filenames listed in this file must follow this specific naming format: uniprot_sprot.dat.2010_01 where the first part uniprot_sprot.dat. is a string in lowercase and the second part is a string in the format yyyy_mm, yyyy being a FOUR-digit year and mm a TWO-digit month.
 Also, the program will not accept any year before 2010.

 ###### File format of the output file
-The output file, sprot_genes.stat.1, has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories of Molecular Function, Biological Process, and Cellular Component, respectively.
+The output file, sprot_genes.stat.1, has two header lines: the first line has the taxonomy ids and the second line has Three strings (MFO, BPO, and CCO) under each taxonomy id to indicate the ontological categories of Molecular Function, Biological Process, and Cellular Component, respectively.
 The subsequent lines are for the gene count values - one row for each timepoint.
 The gene count values on each row are listed in groups, where each group has THREE values corresponding to one specific organism.
-The THREE gene count values in each group are for BPO, CCO, and MFO ontological categories, respectively.
+The THREE gene count values in each group are for MFO, BPO, and CCO ontological categories, respectively.
 The order of the organisms on a row are the same as they are found in the sp_list.txt file.

 ##### Execution time
 The UniProtKB/SwissProt files are large in size (each file several